-- About installing SQL Server for high availability configuration - Installing SQL Server on the first system - Installing SQL Server on the additional systems - Assigning ports for multiple SQL Server instances - Enabling IPv6 support for the SQL Server Analysis Service
+- About installing SQL Server for a high availability (HA) configuration - About installing SQL Server on the first system - About installing SQL Server on additional systems - Assigning ports for multiple SQL Server instances - Enabling IPv6 support for the SQL Server Analysis Service

-About installing SQL Server for high availability configuration
+About installing SQL Server for a high availability (HA) configuration

-Consider the following points before installing SQL Server:
+Review the following considerations for installing SQL Server:

-- If you are using the shared NetApp storage, ensure the following: - The Microsoft iSCSI Initiator is configured to establish a persistent connection between the NetApp filer and the systems on which you want to install and configure SQL Server. - The volumes are created on an external, basic disk, or LUNs (virtual disks) on a NetApp filer.
-These disks must be mounted on or connect to the first system on which you plan to install SQL Server. - If you are using Windows LDM storage, ensure that the disks are accessible from all the systems where you plan to install SQL Server.
-Symantec recommends that you create volumes for the following: - SQL Server data - Registry replication
+- If you use shared NetApp storage, ensure that the following configurations are in place: - The Microsoft iSCSI Initiator is configured to establish a persistent connection between the NetApp filer and the systems on which you plan to install SQL Server. - The volumes are created on an external, basic disk, or LUNs (virtual disks) on a NetApp filer.
+These disks must be mounted on or connect to the first system on which you plan to install SQL Server. - If you use Windows LDM storage, ensure that the disks are accessible from all the systems on which you plan to install SQL Server.

-- User defined database

-- User defined database logs

-- FILESTREAM enabled databse objects
+Veritas recommends that you create volumes for the following:

-- Installing SQL Server on the first system
+- SQL Server data - Registry replication

-In case of shared storage, you must install the SQL instance on the local disk and install the SQL database files and analysis service files on the shared disk.
-The shared disks must be accessible from all the systems where you wish to install and configure SQL Server.

-In case of non-shared storage, you must install the database files on the disks residing on a datastore that is accessible from all the systems where you want to install and configure SQL Server.
-These disks are deported and imported during a failover.

-- Installing SQL Server on additional systems Irrespective of how the storage is configured (whether shared or non-shared), install the SQL instances, database files and analysis service files on the local disk. - If you are installing multiple instances of SQL Server on the same system, ensure the following: - Assign a unique name and a unique instance ID to each SQL Server instance.
-When installing SQL Server on additional systems for the same instance, ensure that you specify the same instance name and ID. - The order of the instance installation does not matter.
-You must ensure that the instances are installed with the same name and ID on all the systems. - Assign a unique port number for each instance. - The logged-on user must be a domain user with local Administrator privileges. - The logged-on user must be a member of the local Administrators group on all systems where you want to install Microsoft SQL Server.
+- User defined database - User defined database logs - FILESTREAM enabled databse objects - When installing SQL Server on the first system in a physical environment, install the SQL Server instance on the local disk. - In case of shared storage, install the database files and the analysis service files on shared disks.
+These disks must be accessible from all the systems on which you plan to install SQL Server. - In case of non-shared storage, install the database files and analysis service files on the disks that reside on a datastore.
+This datastore must be accessible from all the systems on which you plan to install SQL Server.
+These disks are deported and imported during a failover. - When installing SQL Server on the first system in a VMware virtual environment, install the SQL Server instance at the default path.
+Ensure that you configure the data folders and log folders on a VMDK. - When installing SQL Server on additional systems in a physical environment. it does not matter whether the storage is shared or non-shared.
+Install the SQL Server instances, database files, and analysis service files on the local disk. - When installing SQL Server on additional systems in a VMware virtual environment, install the SQL Server instance at the default path.
+The data folders and log folders may be placed anywhere.
+However, ensure that you use the same instance name that you used when installing SQL Server on the first node. - If you are installing multiple instances of SQL Server on the same system, ensure the following: - Assign a unique name and a unique instance ID to each SQL Server instance.
+When installing SQL Server on additional systems for the same instance. ensure that you specify the same instance name and ID. - The order of the instance installation does not matter.
+You must ensure that the instances are installed with the same name and ID on all the systems. - Assign a unique port number for each instance. - (SQL Server 2012 or 2014 only) Ensure that the [NT AUTHORITY\SYSTEM] account is granted the sysadmin server role (from SQL Management Studio Console). - The logged-on user must be a domain user with local Administrator privileges. - The logged-on user must be a member of the local Administrators group on all there systems where you plan to install SQL Server.